vaughanknight/AzureSuiteForUnity/README.md

-# Azure Cognitive Services for Unity
+# Azure Suite for Unity
+This project was once known as Azure Cognitive Services for Unity, however many othe Azure capabilities overlap, so it is now known as Azure Suite for Unity.

-This is a suite of code I've been using to plug Unity into Azure Cognitive Services.
-The aim is to have a full suite of all the cognitive services, firstly accessible through code, but secondly accessible in a more Unity/Beavhiour driven way.
+This is a suite of code I've been using to plug Unity into Azure and Azure Cognitive Services.
+The aim is to have a full suite of services, firstly accessible through code, but secondly accessible in a more Unity/Beavhiour driven way.

 Some of this is simple such as sending text to services, others are more complex, such as sending images, audio, or video, and having them encoded the right way.